Here are some more resources to get involved:

 - SABR Style Guide

-- Publication Guidelines (click here for info on submitting an article to SABR publications)
+- Publication Guidelines (click here for info on submitting an article to SABR's research journals)

 - Contributor's Release Form